GLEAM: A Multimodal Imaging Dataset and HAMM for Glaucoma Classification: Proposed Method

 Due to imaging artifacts, occlusions, or differences in modality-specific characteristics, each modality may exhibit varying degrees of uncertainty or quality.
 To account for the uncertainty inherent across multiple modalities, we introduce a multi-head, learnable gating mechanism that simulates the process of multiple ophthalmic experts assessing the reliability of each modality.
 By applying this gating mechanism, we aim to model the confidence or reliability of each modality's representation and incorporate this uncertainty into the attention mechanism, thereby improving the model's ability to selectively focus on the most informative features from each modality.
 The multi-head learnable gating mechanism is applied as follows:

 where $H$ is the number of heads, $g^{(h)}(\cdot)$ is the $h$-th gating function, and $\odot$ denotes element-wise multiplication.

 The gated embeddings from all modalities are stacked into a matrix $V = [\hat v^f, \hat v^o, \hat v^v] \in \mathbb{R}^{3 \times C}$.
-A relational graph attention mechanism is then applied to capture inter-modal dependencies.
+We then adopt a relational graph attention mechanism to model the complex inter-modal dependencies inherent.
+Our graph attention formula incorporates an additional relation embedding term that supplements relation-specific information between different modalities, enabling the model to better capture the distinct correlation patterns among fundus, OCT, and VF modalities.
+By treating each modality as a node and their correlations as edges, graph convolution effectively captures these pairwise relationships, while the introduced relation embedding further enhances the model’s ability to distinguish and model the unique inter-modal associations critical for glaucoma diagnosis.
 For each edge $(i,j)$ with relation type $r_{ij}$ and attention head $h$, the compatibility score is computed as:

 where $W^{(h)} \in \mathbb{R}^{C \times C}$ is the per-head projection matrix, $R_{r_{ij}}^{(h)} \in \mathbb{R}^{C}$ is the embedding of relation type $r_{ij}$, $a^{(h)} \in \mathbb{R}^{2C}$ is the learnable attention vector.
 To obtain a proper weighting distribution, these raw scores are normalized across the neighbors of node $i$ as follows: